-The doctor of pharmacy curriculum at the UB School of Pharmacy and Pharmaceutical Sciences is designed to prepare students to serve as contemporary, compassionate, creative, and scholarly pharmacy practitioners, educators, researchers, and leaders in the advancement of the pharmacy profession.
+The Doctor of Pharmacy (PharmD) curriculum at the UB School of Pharmacy and Pharmaceutical Sciences is designed to prepare students to serve as compassionate pharmacy practitioners, educators, researchers and leaders.

 Pharmacists use a patient-centered approach in collaboration with other providers on the health care team to optimize patient health and medication outcomes.
 An essential first step is the establishment of a patient–pharmacist relationship that supports engagement and effective communication with patients, families, and caregivers throughout the process.

 In addition, at the core of the process, pharmacists continually collaborate, document, and communicate with physicians, other pharmacists, and other health care professionals in the provision of safe, effective, and coordinated care.
 This process is enhanced through the use of interoperable information technology systems that facilitate efficient and effective communication among all individuals involved in patient care.